marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 title:  "Reverse engineering Android 2FA OTP application"
 date:   2023-09-09 08:00:00
 published: true
-categories: android reversing
 pygments: true
 toc: true
+tags: [reversing, android]
 ---
 As part of my disaster recovery plan, I want to have a secure, offline, sealed back-up of my 2FA material for online banking to generate OTPs without my phone in case of emergency.
-To get there, I reverse engineered my bank's Android OTP application, expecting to find some kind of HMAC-based HTOP/TOPT implementation.
+To get there, I reverse engineered my bank's Android OTP application, expecting to find some kind of HMAC-based HOTP/TOTP implementation.
 I found instead something significantly more complex than that, involving thousand of calls to `aes.Encrypt`.
 I am not a cryptographer and this is not meant to be a security review.
 Some red flags did stand out to me, e.g. use of AES in ECB mode in one